Skip to content

 These are designed to support independent living, socialisation and physical activity.

-Reduce need for treatment, through early detection and screening
+Reduce need for treatment and care, through early detection and screening

 Secondary prevention: